zhang314159265/kaggle/cifar10_object_recognization/doc.md

 - CNN
   - without normalization: 0.09980 (just like a random guess..)
   - with normalization: 0.41260 (not too bad)

-# Scratch
-- TODO: use ResNet
+- ResNet
+  - BasicBlock on GPU 0.67720

+For ResNet, GPU trains faster than CPU.